 How do I protect someone I care for?

 Consider what might happen if you were unable to provide the care you normally provide.
-This may be in the situation of having to self-isolate or where you are yourself unwell or when the person you support is unwell or has to self-isolate.
+This may be in the situation of having to self-isolate where you or someone in your home is unwell or if the person you support has coronavirus symptoms.
 It is helpful if you can put a contingency plan in place and seek cover from trusted neighbours, friends or family members.
 You could also think about options for having shopping delivered.